Hacking on zizmor

 's CLI,

-you may need to regenerate the documentation snippets and check-in the results:
+you may need to update the snippets.